 If you were in your high school’s glee club or always loved improv and comedy sketches but never had a chance to indulge before, Pirates of Tokyo Bay is worth a visit in your exploration of Japan’s standup comedy scene.

 The Pirates of Tokyo Bay also provide workshops and training for clients like Google, the US Embassy, Association for Women in Finance, Gengo, and the Australian Society of Tokyo, with a focus on building communication and problem-solving skills.

 Their live shows are different each time they perform, tailoring it to the audience’s suggestions.
 If you are looking for a little more laughter in your life, this is a shortcut to the good stuff.

-Business In Japan was founded by Jason Ball in 2008 and has over 64,000 members in their Linkedin Group.
+Business In Japan was founded in 2008 and has over 68,000 members in their Linkedin Group, led by Jason Ball.
 This is an extremely active space where members post on a wide range of business topics.

 Members include business owners, startups, entrepreneurs, and industry experts in Japan, along with those looking to network, connect, and have lively discussions about anything to do with the group's main theme.

 Additionally, regular clubhouse events allow an added way for members to get to know one another.

 Stop by if you are looking for a mentor or have a question about the ins and outs of doing business in Japan.

 The Tokyo Ebisu Book Club has 1,600+ members on Meetup and is ideal for vetting future friends through their taste in books.